Leejung Lee: 1998–2014: Early life

-Lee Leejung was born on August 9, 1998, in Seoul, South Korea.
-She is the daughter of Lee Sang-mok and has an older brother.
-Since childhood, Leejung discovered her athletic abilities from first grade of elementary school after she learned to swim.
-Despite training for six consecutive years, Leejung stopped as she felt her skills weren't on par to an athlete after she deemed her co-peers "excessively good".
-Besides swimming, she trained in skiing and speed skating for one and two years respectively.
-Leejung also enjoyed dancing to performances that appeared on the television including "Into the New World" by Girls' Generation and "Tell Me" by Wonder Girls, whom she cited as artists from her generation.
-In the midst of third grade of elementary school, Leejung participated in a talent show held by her school with "Tell Me".
+Lee Leejung was born on August 9, 1998, in Seoul, South Korea, as the youngest child after a brother.
+In childhood, Lee honed her athletic abilities since first grade of elementary school through swimming.
+Training for six consecutive years, she came to a halt as she felt her skills were not on par to an athlete after she deemed her co-peers "excessively good".
+Lee also trained in skiing and speed skating for one and two years, respectively, and enjoyed dancing to performances that appeared on television including "Into the New World" by Girls' Generation and "Tell Me" by Wonder Girls, whom she cited as artists from her generation.
+In the midst of third grade of elementary school, she participated in a talent show with "Tell Me" at her school.
 In this moment, she believed she was "born to dance" and recalled it as the first time she felt joy while dancing.

 Her parents, however, believed dancing would serve as a distraction to her studies and were adamant on sending her abroad.
 Leejung was raised Christian and attended The King's Academy in Tennessee, United States for 4–5 years during sixth grade of elementary to end of middle school.
 Amidst her stay, her parents humorously proposed if she became the top student in her school, they'd allow her to receive dance lessons in South Korea during summer vacation.
 That same year, Leejung placed first in her entire school and was said to have an IQ of 150.
 Although they were rendered speechless, her parents allowed her to receive two months of lessons at age 16, her first formal experience to learn the art of dance.
 With plans set to return to US, Leejung had a change of heart and no longer wished to return.

-While crying in the subway, she told her mother: "I think I'll be miserable If I return to the states".
-Her father yielded to her aspirations with an ultimatum, if she didn't show any result within the dance scenes within a year, she'll depart back to the states.
+While crying in the subway, she told her mother: "I think I'll be miserable If I return to the States".
+Her father yielded to her aspirations with an ultimatum, if she didn't show any result within the dance scenes within a year, she'll depart back to the States.
 Determined to pursue her dreams, 17-year-old Leejung auditioned to join the South Korean dance crew, Just Jerk Crew—whom she cited as the nation's top dance crew—during their first open recruitment.
 To this, she recalled: "I thought they'd never have an audition.
 So, when I heard they were having one, I thought I'd be so happy to dance with these guys".
 In October 2014, she was recruited as the first and only female addition to the crew and served as their youngest member until Kwak Yoon-young, their second female member, joined the following year through their second round of recruitments.